Authority: Board of Trustees

 8.2.2 Transfer of Accrued Annual Leave

-NC State does not accept the transfer of annual leave.
-This includes any leave from a UNC constituent institution or State of North Carolina agency or local North Carolina government.
+NC State may accept the transfer of partial or full accrued annual leave at the discretion of the Chancellor or designee.
+This applies to any leave from a UNC constituent institution, the UNC System, State of North Carolina agency or local North Carolina government agency as designated by OSHR.

-Subject to approval by the employee's supervisor, an EPA employee may be advanced an amount of annual leave and/or sick leave up to a combined maximum deficit balance of twenty (20) days.
-Appropriate uses for sick leave are prescribed in the State Personnel Manual, Section 5.
+Subject to approval by the employee’s supervisor, an EHRA employee may be advanced an amount of annual leave and/or sick leave up to a combined maximum deficit balance of twenty (20) days.
 A supervisor may approve a deficit balance of annual and/or sick leave, for extenuating circumstance or exceptional need.
-The permissible negative balance is adjusted proportionately for a permanent part-time employee who works halftime or more (0.50 - 0.99 FTE).
-If an employee separates from NC State and has taken more annual and/or sick leave than has been accrued, then NC State will determine the amount of annual and/or sick leave the employee must repay to NC State and make deductions from the employee's final salary check accordingly.
-However, if the employee has been advanced more leave than can be repaid in the employee's final paycheck, the employee will be billed accordingly.
+The permissible negative balance is adjusted proportionately for a permanent part-time employee who works halftime or more (0.50 – 0.99 FTE).
+If an employee separates from NC State and has taken more annual and/or sick leave than has been accrued, then NC State will determine the amount of annual and/or sick leave the employee must repay to NC State and make deductions from the employee’s final salary check accordingly.
+However, if the employee has been advanced more leave than can be repaid in the employee’s final paycheck, the employee will be billed accordingly.

 8.2.4 Payout of Accrued Annual Leave

-18.104.22.168 An EPA employee who has accrued unused annual leave upon discontinuation of employment from NC State and who either does not elect or is not eligible to transfer such accrued leave to another State or local governmental agency, shall be paid for such unused annual leave.
+18.104.22.168 An EHRA employee who has accrued unused annual leave upon separation of employment from NC State and who either does not elect or is not eligible to transfer such accrued leave to another State or local governmental agency, shall be paid for such unused annual leave.

-22.214.171.124 The amount paid to an EPA employee who has been employed an aggregate of 24 months or less by one or more State or local governmental agencies is equal to one day for each month worked less the number of days of annual leave taken during the employment period.
+22.214.171.124 The amount paid to an EHRA employee who has been employed an aggregate of 24 months or less of regular employment (not to include temporary employment) by one or more State or local governmental agencies is equal to one day for each month worked less the number of days of annual leave taken during the employment period.
 An employee who has been employed for more than 24 months shall be paid subject to a maximum of 30 such days.

-126.96.36.199 If an EPA employee changes contract status from 12 months to 9 months, then the employee's annual leave balance as of the effective date of the contract change will be paid out at the time of the appointment conversion.
-An EPA employee who transfers inside NC State to an SPA position shall have the annual and sick leave balances transferred to that position.
+126.96.36.199 If an EHRA employee changes appointment status from 12 months (fiscal year) to 9 months (academic year), then the employee’s annual leave balance as of the effective date of the appointment change will be paid out at the time of the appointment conversion.
+An EHRA employee who transfers inside NC State to an SHRA position shall have the annual and sick leave balances transferred to that position.

 8.3 Sick Leave, Family and Medical Leave, Civil Leave, Military Leave, and Community Service Leave